sefatuter/acme-siem/README.md

 ## Activate Linux Audit Logs

 Where we want to collect logs, in our case in the Agent.
+So far it has been enough to start and simulate for learning.
+Now we need to improve how it actually works, how logs come in, how to split them and how to write detailed rules:

 Install & enable auditd:
 ```bash